yingyangcoin/yingyangcoin/README.md

-# yingyangcoin
+YingYangCoin
+===
-YingYangCoin is a digital currency that is designed to revolutionize the economy of afterlife market.
+YingYangCoin is a digital currency that is designed to revolutionize the economy of afterlife world.